 – The leaves of this plant diffused into a tea can be used to treat stomach disorders.

 – Bruised leaves can be used as a poultice for sores and wounds, and a rolled-up fresh leaf inserted in the ear (not too deep) can help earache.

 – Add the leaves to your bath for a fragrant, relaxing soak to relieve tired muscles.

 – Tickle your salads and baked goods pink with the flowers of the wild malva.

 This showy pelargonium grows up to a metre, and flowers beautifully in post-fire years.
-It grows best in a sunny position in well-drained soil, and looks best if pruned after flowering to prevent it getting leggy.
+It grows best in a sunny position in well-drained soil and looks best if pruned after flowering to prevent it from getting leggy.

 2. Pelargonium tomentosum (peppermint-scented pelargonium)

 Peppermint pelargonium is high in essential oils.

 – Use the flowers in salads and to decorate cakes.